On 2D Navier-Stokes free boundary: nonnegative density and small viscosity contrast: Introduction

-In the second part, we obtain the first result on the propagation of regularity for the free boundary Navier--Stokes equations for fluids with different densities and viscosities, without assuming a positive lower bound on the density and without any smallness condition on the velocity (see Theorem~\ref{th2}).
+In the second part of the paper, we obtain the first result on the propagation of regularity for the free boundary Navier--Stokes equations for fluids with different densities and viscosities, without assuming a positive lower bound on the density and without any smallness condition on the velocity (see Theorem~\ref{th2}).
 The regularity of the initial data is optimal in the Sobolev scale for propagating the natural \(C^{1+\gamma}\) regularity and for obtaining the optimal parabolic regularity.
+The techniques developed in \cite{GANCEDO22} were not sufficient to address the nonnegative density case.